 Duplex Covenants, Conditions, and Restrictions (CC&Rs) and Bylaws for 368 and 370 Andres de Urdaneta, Barra de Navidad, Jalisco, Mexico C.P.48987.
 The Jalisco civil code considers a duplex to be a condominium, but a duplex is not subject to the same rules and regulations as a multi-unit condominium.
 There is no board of directors nor are there condo fees.
 The two individual owners must agree to sharing common areas and sharing the cost of maintenance of common areas.

 The duplex, both of the apartments and lot, are owned by and being sold by, a single owner.
 The downstairs apartment was bought by the owner in 2006 and when the upstairs apartment became available in 2010, the upstairs apartment was bought then.
-This property was originally built as two separate units, sharing the same lot on Barra de Navidad’s entry canal.
+(The Upstairs Apartment has been sold) This property was originally built as two separate units, sharing the same lot on Barra de Navidad’s entry canal.
 Since the duplex was built, the units have been documented as separate entities, with separate fideicomisos (bank trusts) and separate escrituras (deeds).
 The units have separate electrical panels*, telephone, satellite TV systems, hot water systems, propane gas systems, and water systems into the apartments, each apartment with it's own tinaco (or water holding tank).